KuphJr/Adapter.js/README.md

 Setting up an external adapter is time consuming.
 Developers must first create and host the adapter, then either operate a Chainlink node themselves, or get another node operator to create a  new bridge and job for the adapter.

-Additionally, for data received from an external adapter to be truly decentralized, separate instances of the adapter must be hosted on many independent Chainlink nodes.
+Additionally, for data received from an external adapter to be truly decentralized, separate instances of the adapter must be hosted on multiple independent Chainlink nodes.
+This requires smart contract developers to contact many node operators each time they want to create a external adapter with new functionality.

 ### Solution